 This can be performed on a flat surface like the floor, however performing the exercises like this will restrict your movement as you will not be able to lower your heel past parallel.
 Performing calf raises using a stair step or raised platform is much more effective.

 - Place both of your feet on the raised platform, with just your toes and the balls of your feet placed on the platform, keep your feet and legs straight and parallel.

 - Position your shoulders under the shoulder pads and lift using only your legs, keep your back straight as you lift, and then straighten your legs and body.

 - Now lower yourself slowly using only your feet and ankles, you should start to feel your calf muscles stretch as you lower, hold for a short moment.

 - Now raise yourself up using only your calves, you should feel the muscle when it’s fully contracted, tense your calves and hold for a moment and then lower and repeat.

 This is ideal if the double legged version becomes too easy.
-It’s almost exactly the same as the above version but this time only train one calf muscle at a time.
+It’s almost exactly the same as the above version, but this time only work one calf muscle at a time.